Pope aide Pell to stand trial on multiple sex abuse charges - Journal du Cameroun

 The exact details and nature of the claims remain confidential, other than they involve “multiple complainants”.

-But some of the alleged offending was at a swimming pool in Ballarat in Victoria in the 1970s and at Melbourne’s St Patrick’s Cathedral in the 1990s, the court heard.
+But some of the alleged offences were at a swimming pool in Ballarat in Victoria in the 1970s and at Melbourne’s St Patrick’s Cathedral in the 1990s, the court heard.

 – No one above the law –